 TONGUE AND GROOVE

-An edge effect used on laminate, hardwood and vinyl planks that allows each board to fit securely into an adjacent board to form a single flat surface.
+An edge effect used on vinyl planks that allows each board to fit securely into an adjacent board to form a single flat surface.

 Installation accessory that bridges two floors of different heights to equalize the height differential.
 Transition strips are functional and decorative.